wawrow/orcwasmjs/README.md

 # orcwasmjs

-`orcwasmjs` is a Javascript module using Webassembly built in go, based on https://github.com/scritchley/orc go library.
-Module that enables you to read ORC files in JavaScript.
-It is built using Go and can be used both in the browser and in Node.js environments.
+Meet `orcwasmjs`, the "naive" JavaScript module that harnesses the power of WebAssembly and enable you to read orc files from within Javascript.
+Using the https://github.com/scritchley/orc Go library its purpose is to enable reading ORC files, delivering data as a simplest possible List of Lists object.
+This adaptable module fits comfortably in both browser and Node.js environments.

+While `orcwasmjs` is currently quite adept at the simple act of reading a specific list of columns, it's not yet ventured into the realms of filtering, aggregation, or metadata inspection.

 ## Installation